pratap-raghav/LiNEDATA-Installer/README.md

 - **Multiprocessing**: For efficient handling of tasks like photo capturing and saving.
 - **OS Module**: For file management and directory creation.

-## Use Case
-LiNEDATA is tailored for e-commerce sellers managing high volumes of returns.
-By automating evidence collection and organization, it reduces manual effort and ensures compliance with platform policies for compensation claims.

 ---